awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

-# Traffic Mirroring Service Quotas and Considerations<a name="traffic-mirroring-considerations"></a>
+# Traffic Mirroring quotas and considerations<a name="traffic-mirroring-considerations"></a>

 Take the following information into consideration when you use Traffic Mirroring:
 + Encapsulated mirror traffic is routed by using the VPC route table\.
 Make sure that your route table is configured to send the mirrored traffic to the correct traffic mirror target\.
-+ Traffic Mirroring is currently available only on virtualized Nitro\-based instances\.
++ You can only create a traffic mirror session if you are the owner of the source network interface or its subnet\.
 + We truncate the packet to the MTU value when both of the following are true:
   + The traffic mirror target is a standalone instance\.
   + The mirrored traffic packet size is greater than the traffic mirror target MTU value\.

   For example, if an 8996 byte packet is mirrored, and the traffic mirror target MTU value is 9001 bytes, the mirror encapsulation results in the mirrored packet being greater than the MTU value\.
 In this case, the mirror packet is truncated\.
-To prevent mirror packets from being truncated, set the traffic mirror source interface MTU value to 54 bytes less than the traffic mirror target MTU value\.
+To prevent mirror packets from being truncated, set the traffic mirror source interface MTU value to 54 bytes less than the traffic mirror target MTU value for IPv4 and 74 bytes less than the traffic mirror target MTU value when you use IPv6\.
+Therefore, the maximum MTU value supported by Traffic Mirroring with no packet truncation is 8947 bytes\.
 For more information about configuring the network MTU value, see[ Network Maximum Transmission Unit \(MTU\) for Your EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-  We recommend using a Network Load Balancer as a target for high availability\.
++ We recommend using a Network Load Balancer as a target for high availability\.
 + Mirrored traffic counts toward instance bandwidth\.
 The impact depends on the amount of traffic and the traffic type\.
 Consider a scenario where you mirror a network interface that has 1 Gbps of inbound traffic and 1 Gbps of outbound traffic\.
 In this case, the instance needs to handle 1 Gbps of inbound traffic and 3 Gbps of outbound traffic \(1 Gbps for the outbound traffic, 1 Gbps for the mirrored inbound traffic and 1 Gbps for the mirrored outbound traffic\)\.
 + Production traffic has a higher priority than mirrored traffic when there is traffic congestion\.
 As a result, mirrored traffic is dropped when there is congestion\.
 + Mirrored traffic on an instance is not subject to outgoing security group evaluation\.